Music Mode: Transforming Robot Movement into Music Increases Likability and Perceived Intelligence: Discussion

-In Experiment 2, which included only the correct Orchestral Music Mode and the random Orchestral Music Mode conditions and was exclusively online, the correct Orchestral Music Mode was statistically significantly rated higher in terms of Perceived intelligence than the random Orchestral Music Mode.
-While the correct Orchestral Music Mode was higher for all other Godspeed questionnaire categories, these differences were not statistically significant.
-The correct Orchestral Music Mode was also rated more highly on the questions of whether the robot's movement was satisfactory and if the participant liked the sounds produced by the robot.
-This indicates that participants noticed a difference between the random Orchestral Music Mode and regular (movement-linked) Orchestral Music Mode, and that the matching of movement to the generated sounds leads to a more Intelligent and satisfactory movement perception.
-Both experiments show that positive perceptions are improved when these helper robots play the Orchestral Music Mode synchronized to movement.
+In Experiment 2, which included only the correct Orchestra Music Mode and the random Orchestra Music Mode conditions and was exclusively online, the correct Orchestra Music Mode was statistically significantly rated higher in terms of Perceived intelligence than the random Orchestra Music Mode.
+While the correct Orchestra Music Mode was higher for all other Godspeed questionnaire categories, these differences were not statistically significant.
+The correct Orchestra Music Mode was also rated more highly on the questions of whether the robot's movement was satisfactory and if the participant liked the sounds produced by the robot.
+This indicates that participants noticed a difference between the random Orchestra Music Mode and regular (movement-linked) Orchestra Music Mode, and that the matching of movement to the generated sounds leads to a more Intelligent and satisfactory movement perception.
+Both experiments show that positive perceptions are improved when these helper robots play the Orchestra Music Mode synchronized to movement.
 More work is needed to verify if simply playing beautiful music while a robot is in the environment would increase likeability on its own.
 In addition, Experiments 1 and 2 differed in that Experiment 2 was exclusively online and the nuanced perception of the sound being linked to movement may have be lost.